luizbgomide/sovereign/running-the-game.md

 > ...
 > When anyone approaches the copper-plated door to this hall, a corpse face moulded into its surface will animate and state, “NONE MAY PASS UNLESS THEY KNOW THE WORD.”
 The password is Anthea, the name of Nuromen's daughter (Found in (9)).
 If this is offered, the face will moan, "You may pass." as the door swings open.

 Finally, **differentiate** mundane keys.
-If you tell the delvers that they found a key, they just write down "key".
+If you tell the Players that they found a key, they'll just write down "key".
 You might know that it's for the door to area 25, but they don't.
 Then they find 4 more keys.
 Eventually when they get to area 25 and ask if any of the keys fit, you'll have to be like "do ya'll have the uh, key from... area 9?"

-This is totally circumvented by making each key unique.
-"Small brass key", "Big iron key", "twisted key" etc. Just make sure you update both room you find the key in and the room the key unlocks.
+This is circumvented by making each key unique.
+"Small brass key", "Big iron key", "twisted key" etc. Make sure you update both room you find the key in and the room the key unlocks.
 "Unlocked by the key from area 9" becomes "Unlocked by the twisted key (9)".

 #### Inline Monster Stats